 Outlook Groups FAQ

 There are two types of email contact groups in Microsoft Outlook:

 This type of group is centered around one “group email address.”

-An Office 365 group allows team members to access emails that are sent to one address from a shared mailbox.
-For example, a marketing team that shares a group email address is a Microsoft Office 365 group.
+An Office 365 group allows team members to access emails sent to one address from a shared mailbox.
+For example, a project team that shares a group email address is a Microsoft 365 group.

 Anyone who sends an email to the team can send it to the shared mailbox of the Office 365 group.
 This way, they don’t have to send separate emails to each group member.

-Since the whole group has access to this shared mailbox and the shared group calendar, this makes coordinating emails and events a lot easier!
+Since the whole group has access to a shared mailbox and group calendar, coordinating emails and group conversations is much easier!

-This is the kind of group that we’ll be covering in this article.
+This is the kind of group that we covered in this article.

 A contact group (also known as a distribution list) is a collection of email addresses you can email together.